Christiaanvandertol/SCOPE/docs/my_proposal/spectra.rst

 The other bonus is xanthopyll cycle, available with ``option.calc_xanthophyllabs``, that you might see as a tiny pick around 500 nm.

 ..
-Note:: We do not have a model for thermal emission of a single leaf.
-Any suggestions?
+Note:: We do not have a model for leaf reflectance in the thermal domain.
+          Have a suggestion - write to us :ref:`support:support`

 SCOPE canopy